kwaldenphd/sqlite-to-python/README.md

   * Save as CSV
     * `pd.to_csv()`

-Q5: What changes did you have to make to the query syntax?
-What challenges did you encounter, and how did you solve them?
+Q5: What changes did you have to make to the query syntax to be able to run SQL queries in Python?
+What challenges did you encounter in this workflow?
+How did you solve them?

 # Additional Considerations